Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Numerical Results

 \subsection{Edge states in ribbon geometry}

-The numerical calculations of the edge states in the ribbon geometry are performed by employing periodic boundary conditions (PBC) along the $x$-direction and open boundary conditions (OBC) along the $y$-direction.
+The edge state spectrum in the ribbon geometry is obtained through numerical computations that are carried out by imposing periodic boundary conditions (PBC) along the $y$-direction, implying the conserved $k_y$ momentum along the periodic edge, and open boundary conditions (OBC) along the $x$-direction.

-We first show the spectrum of the edge states for the helical $p$-wave superconductor for $J_A < J_A^c$ [$J_A > J_A^c$], in Fig.~\ref{Fig3}(a) [Fig.~\ref{Fig3}(b)].
-For $J_A < J_A^c$, the system exhibits helical edge states protected by time-reversal symmetry, as shown in Fig.~\ref{Fig3}(a).
-On the other hand, the system leads to three flat edge modes for $J_A > J_A^c$ [shown in Fig.~\ref{Fig3}(b)], indicating six gapless points in the momentum space, as displayed in Fig.~\ref{Fig1}(d).
+We first show the spectrum of the edge states for the helical $p$-wave superconductor in the two regimes: $J_A < J_A^c$ [see Fig.\ref{Fig3}(a)] and $J_A > J_A^c$ [see Fig.\ref{Fig3}(b)].
+For $J_A < J_A^c$, the system exhibits robust helical edge states, which, however, cease to be protected by TRS due to the presence of the coupling to the altermagnet, see Table~\ref{tab:symmetries} and Appendix~\ref{app:symmetries}.
+The loss of TRS protection renders the helical edge states vulnerable to backscattering.
+Nevertheless, these edge modes can be directly traced back to the helical modes that exist in the absence of any coupling to the altermagnet.
+Thus, their presence reflects the underlying topological character of the parent helical $p$-wave SC phase, albeit with modified symmetry protection due to the finite $J_A$.

+On the other hand, the system leads to three flat edge modes for $J_A > J_A^c$ [shown in Fig.~\ref{Fig3}(b)], indicating six gapless points in the momentum space, as displayed in Fig.~\ref{Fig1}(d), and therefore the system enters a nodal superconductor phase.
 This result closely parallels findings in the study of magnetic textures within hybrid superconductor systems \cite{Subhadarshini2024}, featuring the SC pairing with \(d\)-wave symmetry.
-Notably, in our context, the \(d\)-wave symmetry of the altermagnet plays a key role in facilitating gapless topological superconductivity, which is conducive to the emergence of MFEMs in helical \(p\)-wave superconductors.
+Notably, in our context, the \(d\)-wave symmetry of the altermagnet plays a key role in promoting gapless topological superconductivity, which leads to the emergence of MFEMs in helical \(p\)-wave superconductors.